datastax-cda/workshop-content/astradb-observability/labs/grafana-cloud-setup.en.md

 <img alt="find urls" height="880" src="../images/01-send-metrics.jpg" width="1000"/>

 ### Generating an API Key
 Select `Generate now` under the section *Password / API Key* and follow the steps.
+Be sure to save the API key for later steps, as you will not be able to retrieve it after navigating away from this screen.
 #### Generate API Key
 <img alt="generate-key" height="880" src="../images/02-url-user-key.jpg" width="1000"/>